aubreymoore/bug-soup/README.md

 The entire repository can be downloaded as a zip file by cicking on the **code button** at the top of the [main page](https://github.com/aubreymoore/bug-soup).
 The download takes about 2 minutes on my machine and the zip file is about 540 MB.
 When you have unzipped the file, you will find your images in the **output** directory (folder).

+You should be able to locate your data using this table the following table.

 | Collaborators | Sticky trap | Image     |
 |---------------|-------------|-----------|
 |Lawrenz        | 1           | PB240032  |